 For stateful components, which have parts based on C, and do not have state replication, sticky routing ensures that the subsequent requests go to the cluster member where the state was initially established.
 This is ensured by a Web server proxy plugin, as well as the Java EE parts of the components.
 If failure of the component instance occurs, subsequent requests are routed to another available member in the cluster.
-Though the state information is lost, and the user is required to recreate the session.
+In this situation, the state information is lost, and the user must recreate the session.

-Some of the internal implementation of components use EJBs.
-EJB failover is seamlessly handled by replica aware WebLogic Server stubs.
+Some of the internal implementation of components use EIBs.
+EIB failover is seamlessly handled by replica aware WebLogic Server stubs.